 The benefits of exercise are not solely limited to physical appearance.
 Exercise also has been proven to improve brain function by helping with focus and memory.
 By increasing endorphins within the body, it also enhances moods.
 Additionally, exercise has been proven to have beneficial results on patients living with ADD and ADHD.
 With as little as a 30-minute walk every day, you could elevate the critical brain levels of dopamine, norepinephrine, and serotonin.

 Get Out Into Nature

 Nature can also provide healing benefits to almost all aspects of human life.
-Those suffering from ADD and ADHD have found relief through gardening, biking, or just spending time in the park.
-These all provide relief from symptoms of fatigue, neuron zapping “noise” and oversensitivity.
+Many people suffering from ADD and ADHD have reported finding relief through gardening, biking, or just spending time in the park.
+These can all help provide relief from symptoms of fatigue, neuron zapping “noise” and oversensitivity.